 Their expertise in how assessments are administered plus their insight into how processes can be improved is invaluable.

 To ensure that a dedicated digital assessment ecosystem sits within the wider institutional set of tools so that data flows are properly and efficiently managed.
+They can also assist with reviewing technology standards and assessment.

 So that decisions are taken within the wider institutional strategies.